Braves vs. Phillies MLB Betting Odds, Trends & Prediction

-The Atlanta Braves remain in Philadelphia to face the Phillies at 7:15 PM ET on Saturday night on FOX.
-It’s the third game of a four-game set.
+The Atlanta Braves remain in Philadelphia to face the Phillies at 7:00 PM ET on Sunday Night Baseball on ESPN.
+It’s the final game of a four-game set.
 Keep reading for our Braves vs. Phillies betting prediction.

 Can the Phillies win the game outright as money-line home favorites?